wahrwolf/ba-thesis/slides/01-motivations.md

 ## Research Questions
 1) How does prefix constraints impact the translation performance?
-2) Has the relatedness of the language pairs an effect on the performance?
+2) Has the relatedness of the language pairs an effect on the performance of prefix constraints?
 3) How important is the relatedness between language pairs in multi domain translation?